w3ctag/design-reviews/2013/07/WebAudio.md

 The Web Audio group is best suited to solve this issue, but we insist that no API be allowed to create visible data races from the perspective of linearly-executing JavaScript code.

+### ISSUE: Lack of Serialization Primitives

+The IDL for the Web Audio node graph from any `AudioContext` doesn't define a serialization and there's no other way of easily cloning/walking an `AudioNode` graph.
+This lack of reflective API makes it deeply unlikely that systems can easily share graphs.
+This seems like a real drag on developer productivity.
+It also makes it difficult to clone some graph of processing from an Offline context to a real-time context or vice-versa.

 ## Layering Considerations

 Web Audio is very low-level and this is a virtue.
 By describing a graph that operates in terms of samples of bytes, it enables developers to tightly control the behavior of processing and ensure low-latency delivery of results.